 31. Upcycle bed frames as garden trellis

-Old metal bed frames make beautiful trellises, either low down to create separate seating areas (prairie fencing style) or attached to walls and fences to add more ornate height on a budget.
+Old metal bed frames make beautiful plant stands with trellises, either low down to create separate seating areas (prairie fencing style) or attached to walls and fences to add more ornate height on a budget.

 To make the most of your old bed frames, discard the slats and lengths for other projects, and use just the headboard and the foot of the bed.
 Keep the legs in place as these are useful to attach straight onto walls.